According to one expert, the corporations of tomorrow will be able to track and analyse our feelings through the carbon we emit. Move over, Facebook.

 Later re-iterating her point to Business Insider, Crum said that: “…today’s talk was about sensors in the world that can pick things up without our agency.
 There are so many opportunities right now for tech to know these things about us, and it’s not always bad.”

 Yah-huh.
 For what it’s worth, Crum understands that the challenges to keep this technology from being fleeced and used for ill are titanic.
 As an advocate for regulation, Crum stated: “Your devices will know more about you than you will,” she said.
-“I believe we need to think about how [the technology] could be used.”
+“I believe we need to think about how could be used.”

 Cool.
 Now if you’ll excuse me, I’m off to anonymously purchase an apartment-scale oxygen tent.